UW-Libraries/vanilla-hyrax/README.md

 # ssh into vagrant box
 `vagrant ssh`

-# cd into sync/ dir and run ansible playbook
+# cd into /vagrant dir and run ansible playbook
-`cd sync`
+`cd /vagrant`
 `ansible-playbook -i inventory playbook.yml`

 * You will probably have to start the following commands manually.
 You will probably also have to hit enter to return your prompt after each service starts up.